gabrielpierobon/transformer/README.md

-# Transformer Time Series Forecasting
+# Slapformer: Transformer for Time Series Forecasting with Limited Historical Data

-A deep learning project implementing transformer models for time series forecasting, with support for both point predictions and probabilistic forecasting.
-The project is designed to work with the M4 competition dataset and includes features for efficient data sampling and GPU acceleration via DirectML.
+A deep learning project implementing Slapformer (Short-history Learning with Augmentation Probabilistic Former), a transformer-based approach for monthly time series forecasting that achieves competitive performance with only five years of historical data or less.
+This model is designed for real-world forecasting scenarios where extended historical data is often unavailable.

+## Key Innovations

+- 🚀 **Dual Data Augmentation Strategy** that generates both sliding window subsequences and multiple padded versions with varying historical context, multiplying training data to over 20 million examples from just 2,100 time series
+- 🕰️ **Variable-Length Input Processing** enabling effective forecasting with as little as 12 months of historical data
+- 📊 **Competitive Performance** (sMAPE of 13.38) using only 5 years or less of historical data, approaching sophisticated statistical approaches (13.00)
+- 🔄 **Zero-Shot Generalization** to new domains without retraining, with optimal results through domain-specific fine-tuning
+- 💻 **Compact Model Architecture** (1.58M parameters) that can be trained on modest hardware while maintaining strong performance

-## Features
+## Model Architecture

-- 🤖 Transformer-based architecture with multi-head attention
-- 📊 Support for both point predictions and probabilistic forecasting
-- 🎯 Multiple loss functions: MSE, Gaussian NLL, sMAPE, and hybrid loss
-- 🔄 Efficient data sampling for quick experimentation
-- 💻 GPU acceleration with DirectML (supports both NVIDIA and AMD GPUs)
-- 📈 Comprehensive visualization tools
-- 🧪 Validation and testing pipeline
+- **Transformer-based Design**: Utilizes self-attention mechanisms to capture complex temporal dependencies
+- **Input Embedding + Positional Encoding**: Preserves temporal information in the time series
+- **Multi-Head Attention (4 heads)**: Allows the model to focus on different aspects of the input sequence
+- **Feed-Forward Network**: Processes normalized attention outputs with a dimension of 2048
+- **Global Average Pooling**: Reduces the sequence dimension by averaging across time steps

 ## Project Structure